purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 # Appendix
-That's a great question!
 Let's clarify why we use matrix factorization to generate the predicted ratings matrix (R') instead of directly using the original interaction matrix (R) for predictions.

 ## Key Reasons for Using Matrix Factorization